johnwcowan/r7rs-work/FuturesCowan.md

 All that is required is that the action of mutating the slot is atomic.

 The second slot contains a lookup table
-(such as an alist or hash table) that maps the symbols naming future-specific variables into their current values.
+(such as an alist or hash table) that maps the keys of future-specific key/value pairs into their current values.
 Because only the current thread has access to this table, no locking is required.